quicwg/base-drafts/draft-ietf-quic-transport.md

 off-path attacker can also mount this attack by racing the Initials.
-Once valid Initial messages have been exchanged, the remaining handshake messages are protected with the handshake keys and an on-path attacker cannot force handshake failure, though can produce handshake timeout by dropping packets.
+Once valid Initial messages have been exchanged, the remaining handshake messages are protected with the handshake keys and an on-path attacker cannot force handshake failure, though they can produce a handshake timeout by dropping packets.

 An on-path attacker can also replace the addresses of packets on either side and therefore cause the client or server to have an